wuxyng/TwigMatchOnGraph/README.md

     README ...................
 This file
     grami ....................  script to run GraMi
     Datasets/ ................
 Example graphs
+    JARs/ ....................
+Directory containing external JARs
     TwigOnGraph/ .............
 Sources for BUP and SIM as well as BJ TwigOnGraph_bas/ .........
 Sources for basic implementation of BUP and SIM TwigStackDBFL/ ...........
-Sources for the representative TJ approach TwigStackD using BFL reachability index
+Sources for the representative TJ approach TwigStackD using the BFL reachability index
     TwigStackDSSPI/ ..........
-Sources for TwigStackD using SSPI reachability index
+Sources for TwigStackD using the SSPI reachability index

 ## Requirements

 Java JRE v1.8.0 or later

-## Installation

-    - Uncompress grami using any compression tool
-    - Build Java binaries using the "build" script file
-    - Run GraMi using "grami" script

 ## Examples